numtide/devshell/docs/extending.md

 ## Building your own modules

 Building your own modules requires to understand the Nix language.
-If Nix this is too complicated, please reach out to the issue tracker and describe your use-case.
+If this is too complicated, please reach out to the issue tracker and describe your use-case.
 We want to be able to support a wide variety of development scenario.